osllmai/inDox/libs/indoxMiner/README.md

 - **YOLOv6, YOLOv7, YOLOv8, YOLOv10, YOLOv11** (Updated versions of the popular YOLO object detection models)
 - **YOLOX** (A robust, scalable version of the YOLO family)

-These models are highly optimized for speed and accuracy, providing precise bounding boxes, class labels, and confidence scores for various objects in the image.
+These models are optimized for speed and accuracy, providing precise bounding boxes, class labels, and confidence scores for various objects in the image.

-### 🔧 Installation of Object Detection Models

-You can use the object detection models directly after installing **IndoxMiner**.

-IndoxMiner will automatically handle dependencies and installation of the required object detection libraries.

-### 🚀 Quick Start
+### 🚀 Quick Start - Object Detection

-Here’s a quick guide to using the IndoxMiner object detection models.
+Here's a guide to using the IndoxMiner object detection models.
 This example demonstrates using the **YOLOv5** model for object detection:

 #### Using YOLOv5 for Object Detection